BackofenLab/RNAProt/README.md

 rnaprot predict --in CDE_sites_str_gp_out --train-in cde_sites_hg38_extlr40_w70l50_str_train_out --out CDE_sites_test_model_str_predict_out --mode 2 --plot-top-profiles --thr 1
 ```

 This also shows how easy it is to share models.
 Once the model is trained, the `rnaprot train --out` folder can be copied and reused.
-To zip the train folder you can use:
+To zip the train folder you can run:

 ```
 zip my_cde_model.zip CDE_sites_str_train_out/*